Inside Ottawa’s Diplomatic Row With Beijing Over Chinese Police Stations

 Updated:

-Previously unreported details of how Ottawa dealt with illegal Chinese police stations have been disclosed at the Foreign Interference Commission, showing how Beijing’s assurance that it had closed the stations wasn’t necessarily the case.
+Previously unreported details of how Ottawa dealt with illegal Chinese police stations have been disclosed at the Foreign Interference Commission, showing that Beijing’s assurance that it had closed the stations wasn’t necessarily the case.

 The summary explains how, after Spanish NGO Safeguard Defenders published a report on the topic in September 2022, subsequent investigation by authorities confirmed the existence of illegal Chinese police stations in Canada.

 Canada protested that the stations are a violation of the Vienna Convention on Consular Relations.
-The senior GAC official also told the Chinese embassy it would deny its longstanding request for the creation of a liaison position for a Chinese Communist Party official.
+The senior GAC official also told the Chinese Embassy it would deny its longstanding request for the creation of a liaison position for a Chinese Communist Party official.

-CSIS also disseminated intelligence products on the topic and assessed the stations served in part to “collect intelligence and monitor former PRC residents living in Canada as part of the PRC’s broader transnational anti-corruption, repression and repatriation campaign.”
+CSIS also disseminated intelligence products on the topic and assessed that the stations served in part to “collect intelligence and monitor former PRC residents living in Canada as part of the PRC’s broader transnational anti-corruption, repression and repatriation campaign.”

 “Either by design or through opportunism, some of these stations may have served as conduits for the PRC’s broader trans-national repression and repatriation operations,” the document says.